melezhik/sparrow-plugins/template6/README.md

 # 1 - target first time created
 # 0 - target has not changed
-# 2 - target has chanhged
+# 2 - target has changed

 ```